PaulKuhz/Paul_Schumacher/README.md

 # [1.
 Natural Language Processing Project: Top2Vec, LDA and LSA]()

-* Trends in Twitch Stream Titles of the Game *Alien: Isolation*
-* This dataset was manually pulled from the Twitch API.
-Using the package rTwtichAPI in R, I scrpaped data for one on the most frequently streamed games on Twitch: Alien Isolation.
+* This dataset was manually pulled from the [Twitch API](https://dev.twitch.tv/docs/api/).
+Using the package [rTwtichAPI in R](https://github.com/Freguglia/rTwitchAPI/blob/master/README.md), I scrpaped data for one on the most frequently streamed games on Twitch: *Alien Isolation*.
 *